 How to Follow Up on Government Grant Requests

-Send a complete copy of the grant application to your elected officials.
+Do e-mail a complete copy of the grant application to your elected officials.

-Send directly to the funding agency head (state or federal) any letters of support from elected officials that were written too late to submit with your grant application.
+Do e-mail the funding agency head (state or federal) any letters of support from elected officials that were written too late to submit with your grant application.

-Don't count on always getting your grant funded just because you ask your elected officials to get involved in the tracking process.
+Don't count on getting your grant funded just because you ask your elected officials to get involved in the tracking process.

-At the state level, you receive a funding award letter when your project is selected for funding.
+At the state level, you receive a funding award letter or e-mail when your project is selected for funding.
 Monies are transferred electronically into your organization's bank account.
 Some monies are awarded and transferred in advance; other monies are released on a reimbursement basis.

 At both the state and federal levels, you receive a rejection letter when your project is denied funding.
-No call, no advance warning.
-Just a cold, very disappointing rejection letter or e-mail.
+No call, no advance warning, just a cold, very disappointing rejection letter or e-mail.

 If you're not funded, request a copy of the grant reviewers' comments using the language of the Freedom of Information Act, the law that entitles you to such public information.
 Some federal agencies send you the peer review results automatically.